leecbaker/datareftool/README.md

 Note: You no longer need the VC++ CTP compiler to build DRT.

+#### Building on Linux
+On Linux, you'll need a couple of packages that you might not have.
+This worked for me:

+	sudo apt-get install libx11-dev libboost-all-dev

 ### Adding custom datarefs
 You can use DRT to display your plugin's custom datarefs.
 Just send a message of type 0x01000000 with a pointer to the name of the dataref as the payload.
 There is an example of how to do this in [plugin_custom_dataref.cpp](src/plugin_custom_dataref.cpp).
 (This is exactly the same method that you use to add a custom dataref to Data Ref Editor.)